Care Bears: Welcome to Care-a-Lot: Toyline

 Partnering with American Greetings, Hasbro released a toy line based on the series in 2013.
-The license transitioned to Just Play in 2015, and by quarter 2 the company produced a line of Care Bears plush (8" bean bag plush, 12" medium plush packaged with DVDs featuring episodes of "Welcome to Care-a-Lot," 16" jumbo plush, and Sing-along animatronic plush), action figures (5-packs exclusive to Toys R Us, a 14-pack at Target, as well 2-packs exclusively available in the UK), and as of Spring 2018, 6 series of small blind bag figurines based on Welcome to Care-a-Lot and Care Bears & Cousins' style guide and characters.
-In Summer of 2016 Just Play's merchandise transitioned to the Care Bears & Cousins branding.
+The license transitioned to Just Play in 2015, and the company produced a line of Care Bears plush (8" bean bag plush, 12" medium plush packaged with DVDs featuring episodes of the series, 16" jumbo plush, and Sing-along animatronic plush), action figures (five-packs exclusive to Toys 'R' Us, a 14-pack exclusive to Target stores, as well two-packs only released in the United Kingdom), and as of Spring 2018, six series of small blind bag figurines based on Welcome to Care-a-Lot and Care Bears and Cousins style guide and characters.
+In the summer of 2016, Just Play's merchandise transitioned to the Care Bears & Cousins branding.

 Reception

 The premiere of the series, along with Kaijudo: Rise of the Duel Masters, saw The Hub earn its best performances amongst targeted demographics in six months.
-In an early review of the series, Blogfully.net stated that "If you've never seen a Care Bear's [sic] episode on the Hub, you're missing out."

-Cartoon Brew reported that "The Hub's earlier series, My Little Pony: Friendship is Magic, sparked an unlikely following among adult males, otherwise known as the Brony phenomenon, but one fandom isn't enough for the Hub.
+In an early review of the series, Blogfully.net stated that "If you've never seen a Care Bear's [sic] episode on the Hub, you're missing out."Cartoon Brew reported that "The Hub's earlier series, My Little Pony: Friendship Is Magic, sparked an unlikely following among adult males, otherwise known as the Brony phenomenon, but one fandom isn't enough for the Hub.
 They think their Care Bears show needs an adult male fanbase, too, and they're shamelessly encouraging it themselves."
-Comics Alliance also said that "In case you're wondering, "Belly-Bros" is a term offered by the Hub as a potential name for the legions of male fans who'll enjoy this new Care Bears series as much as they do Friendship is Magic.
+ComicsAlliance also said that "In case you're wondering, "Belly-Bros" is a term offered by the Hub as a potential name for the legions of male fans who'll enjoy this new Care Bears series as much as they do Friendship is Magic.
 If you're not feeling it, however, they're also suggesting "Care-Dudes," which sounds more like the way that William S. Preston would describe someone who works in an assisted living facility."
 In a statement in response to these articles, The Hub's Crystal Williams said, "...I came across your story on Cartoon Brew titled "The Hub Hopes Men Will Start Calling Themselves "Belly Bros" and "Care Dudes."
 In response, I wanted to let you know that this was an unapproved and unsanctioned pitch by our PR agency...The Hub TV Network nor American Greetings Properties had any knowledge of the pitch angle.
 It is not our intention to compare Care Bears to My Little Pony and/or the Brony community."